This website uses cookies to provide better user experience and user's session management.

 Are you looking for a way to visualize different data points in Excel?
-A Stacked Waterfall Chart is just what you need.
+A Stacked Waterfall Chart in Excel is just what you need.
 It allows you to visualize data comprehensively and intuitively.

-A Stacked Waterfall Chart uses a combination of stacked bars and columns to show the data points.
-The bars and columns are placed side by side to form a waterfall shape.
+A Stacked Waterfall uses a combination of stacked bars and columns to show the data points.
+The bars and columns are placed side by side to build the chart.

-The chart also includes a total bar which shows sum of all the data points in a category or series.
-Also known as a Bridge Chart, it displays the bridge that connects the starting point to the endpoint.
+The chart also includes a total bar, which shows the sum of all the data points in a category or series.
+Also known as a Waterfall Chart, it displays the bridge that connects the starting point to the endpoint.

 It’s a great way to illustrate the contributions of different values to a total sum.
 Data analysis gets easier by displaying the individual items as bars and the total sum as a total bar.